Skip to main content

 These drugs are taken daily as pills, with breaks from treatment on certain days each month.

-These drugs might cause severe birth defects when taken during pregnancy, so they can only be obtained through a special program run by the drug company that makes them.
+The IMiDs might cause severe birth defects when taken during pregnancy, so they can only be obtained through a special program run by the drug company that makes them.

 Because these drugs can increase the risk of serious blood clots, they are often given along with aspirin or a blood thinner.

-Thalidomide (Thalomid) was first IMiD used to treat multiple myeloma.
 Side effects of thalidomide can include drowsiness, fatigue, severe constipation, and painful nerve damage (neuropathy).
 The neuropathy can be severe, and it might not go away after the drug is stopped.
 There is also an increased risk of serious blood clots that start in the leg and can travel to the lungs.

-Lenalidomide (Revlimid) is similar to thalidomide, although it tends to have less severe side effects.
-This is often the first IMiD used in treating multiple myeloma.
 The most common side effects of lenalidomide are thrombocytopenia (low blood platelet counts) and low white blood cell counts.
 It can also cause painful nerve damage.
 The risk of blood clots is not as high as that seen with thalidomide, but it is still increased.

-Pomalidomide (Pomalyst) can also be used to treat multiple myeloma, most often after other treatments have been tried.
-Some common side effects include low red blood cell counts (anemia) and low white blood cell counts.
-The risk of nerve damage is not as severe as it is with the other immunomodulating drugs, but it’s also linked to an increased risk of blood clots.
+Some common side effects of pomalidomide include low red blood cell counts (anemia) and low white blood cell counts.
+The risk of nerve damage is not as severe as it is with the other IMiDs, but it’s also linked to an increased risk of blood clots.

 Proteasome inhibitors

-Bortezomib (Velcade) was the first of this type of drug to be approved, and it’s often used to treat multiple myeloma.
-It may be especially helpful in treating myeloma patients with kidney problems.
-It’s injected into a vein (IV) or under the skin, once or twice a week.
+Bortezomib was the first of this type of drug to be approved, and it’s often used to treat multiple myeloma.
+It may be especially helpful in treating people with kidney problems.

-Ixazomib (Ninlaro) is a proteasome inhibitor that is a capsule taken by mouth, typically once a week for 3 weeks, followed by a week off.
+Ixazomib is a proteasome inhibitor that is a capsule taken by mouth, typically once a week for 3 weeks, followed by a week off.
 This drug is usually given after other drugs have been tried.

-Common side effects of this drug include nausea and vomiting, diarrhea, constipation, swelling in the hands or feet, back pain, and a lowered blood platelet count (which can cause easier bruising and bleeding).
+Common side effects of ixazomib include nausea and vomiting, diarrhea, constipation, swelling in the hands or feet, back pain, and a lowered blood platelet count (which can cause easier bruising and bleeding).
 This drug can also cause nerve damage (peripheral neuropathy) that can lead to problems with numbness, tingling, or even pain in the hands and feet.

 Monoclonal antibodies